These roasted Jerusalem artichokes are roasted until the edges are golden and crisp, and finished with a sprinkling of fresh herbs.

 They really need to be well browned for the best flavour, so if in doubt leave them in for slightly longer.

 While delicious, these could have done with a slight flavour boost.
-I would add a small knob of butter at the end and, instead of coarse sea salt.
+I’d add a small knob of butter at the end and, instead of coarse sea salt.
 I would sprinkle them with two good pinches of fine salt to coat them more evenly.
 Another option would be to actually roast them with some sprigs of herbs like rosemary or thyme and to add a couple of smashed cloves of garlic.

 This is a terrific gateway recipe for Jerusalem artichokes (or sunchokes as they’re often labeled in groceries these days).
 Most of us probably don’t consider these funny little tubers because we haven’t the slightest idea what to do with them, and this simple roasting method solves that in the most inviting way possible.
 (You can’t argue with 8 minutes of hands-on prep time!)